LarryJane491/Lora-Training-in-Comfy/README.md

 IMPORTANT NOTES:
-This node is confirmed to work for SD 1.5 models.
-If you want to use SD 2.0, you have to go into the train.py script file and set is_v2_model to 1.
+This node is confirmed to work for SD 1.5, SD2.0, SDTurbo and LCM.

-I have no idea about SDXL.
+But I have no idea about SDXL.
 If someone could test it and confirm or infirm, I’d appreciate ^^.
 I know the LoRA project included custom scripts for SDXL, so maybe it’s more complicated.
-Same for LCM and Turbo, I have no idea if it works for that.

 ----